 The moon is the brightest object visible in the night sky.
 The moon and the stars are a reminder of how vast the cosmos is!
-Moreover, the moon has been associated with many rituals, legends, and beliefs in many cultures.
-There are many new moon rituals as well followed by many people around the world.
-Read further for interesting new moon rituals.
+Moreover, the moon has been associated with many rituals, legends, and beliefs in many cultures, followed by many people around the world.

-Moon has had a special place in history, culture, religions, mythology, and folklores around the world.
+Moon has had a special place in history, culture, religions, mythology, and folklore worldwide.
 It has been an object of wonder for poets and a muse for artists.
-Love stories have glorified the moonlight and the moon and stars in the night sky are often seen as a symbol of love itself.
+Love stories have glorified the moonlight, and the moon and stars in the night sky are often seen as symbols of love itself.

 It is fascinating to see how the moon has been understood in mythology and culture throughout the ages.
 For instance –